How to use Twitter lists

 - To view lists you’ve been added to, tap the three dots at the top right of the screen

 From the main Lists screen, tap a specific list name to view the tweets sent from members of that list.

 - View a list of Members and Subscribers by tapping at the top

 - Tap Edit List to update the list name, description, edit the members or change the privacy setting

 Create a Twitter list

-- Enter a name for your list
+- Enter a name and description for your list